KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 The `Iso7064Mod11_10CheckDigitAttribute` will return validation errors for the following conditions:
 - The value does not contain a valid ISO/IEC 7064 MOD 11,10 check digit.
 - The value contains non-ASCII digit characters.
 - The value is shorter than two characters (i.e., it cannot contain a check digit).
 - The value being validated is not of type `string`.

+### Iso7064Mod11_2CheckDigitAttribute

+The `Iso7064Mod11_2CheckDigitAttribute` validates that a string property conforms to the ISO/IEC 7064 MOD 11-2 check digit algorithm.
+The ISO/IEC 7064 MOD 11-2
+algorithm is designed for numeric values and uses a single numeric check character that can be either an numeric digit (0-9) or the letter 'X'.

+The `Iso7064Mod11_2CheckDigitAttribute` will return validation errors for the following conditions:
+- The value does not contain a valid ISO/IEC 7064 MOD 11-2 check digit.
+- The value contains characters other than ASCII digits or 'X'.
+- The value is shorter than two characters (i.e., it cannot contain a check digit).
+- The value being validated is not of type `string`.